“Why Don’t People Like Me?” 35 Tips If You Worry This Is You

 30. You’re passive-aggressive and never say what you mean.

-Instead of direct communication, you resort to passive-aggressive behavior, which can be frustrating and confusing for others.
+Instead of direct communication, you resort to passive-aggressive behavior, which can be frustrating and confusing for people.
 To be more likable, practice open and honest communication.
 Address issues or concerns directly and respectfully.
 By fostering clear and direct communication, you’ll create an environment of understanding and transparency, making you a more pleasant presence in others’ lives.

 31. You take forever to respond to people.